maoosi/prisma-appsync/docs/README.md

 ## 👾 What is this?

-> **Prisma-AppSync** is a custom [Prisma 2.0](https://www.prisma.io) generator that automatically spawns code of a fully working GraphQL CRUD API, designed for AWS AppSync.
+> **Prisma-AppSync** is a custom Generator for [Prisma 2](https://www.prisma.io), that automatically generates a fully working AWS AppSync ⚡ GraphQL CRUD API.

 ## ✨ Automatically generated